martinktay/retail-promo-uplift-dashboard/README.md

 _Transform your lapsed customers into brand advocates_

 Instead of treating lapsed customers as lost causes, view them as "comeback kids" waiting for their moment to shine.
 Design campaigns that acknowledge their previous relationship with the brand while offering compelling reasons to return.
-Think personalized "We miss you" messages with exclusive offers that make them feel special.
+Think personalised "We miss you" messages with exclusive offers that make them feel special.

 #### **🎁 The "Welcome to the Family" Approach**